 It's no secret that the UK is about to see significant changes to the selling of elephant ivory, including antique examples.
 In 2018 the Ivory Act was passed which, once enforced, will ban the commercial activity of ivory.
 This will affect the value of ivory in all ways - it’s insurance value, it’s probate value and its market value.
-The bill is thought to be coming into effect in Spring 2022, but what do we know about it so far?
+The bill will be effective from 6th June 2022, but what do we know about it so far?

 When it comes to selling, the ban will allow for some exemptions, which have been listed as: